-IBC 2.0 CONTINUUM kickstarts its series of Hackathons with educational institutions for a holistic Web 3.0 ecosystem development | www.lokmattimes.com
+IBC 2.0 CONTINUUM Kickstarts its Series of Hackathons with Educational Institutions for a holistic Web 3.0 Ecosystem Development | www.lokmattimes.com

 Additionally, IBC Media is hosting an innovation program in association with the Government of Karnataka across 1,000 engineering schools and top Web 3.0 ecosystems.
 The event aims to do so by bringing the likes of tech enthusiasts, state governments, sponsors, partners, and industry experts on common ground.

 Four major streams, including hackathons, Start-up Pitch Competitions, DeFi Competitions, and Government-led Conferences, constitute the IBC 2.0 CONTINUUM.
-The four events will pave the way for the main conference scheduled for January 9, 10 and 11, 2023.
+The four events will pave the way for the main conference scheduled for the 9th, 10th, and 11th of January, 2023.

 IBC 2.0 CONTINUUM is establishing itself as the biggest and the most significant event in the Blockchain and Web3 space.